OperationSpark/fsd-setup/README.md

 ## 0) Pre-requisites:

 Before continuing on to the next steps, make sure that you have done the following:
+* Created a personal email account on Gmail.
-* Created an Account on Greenlight
+* Created an account on Greenlight
-* Created an Account on Github
+* Created an account on Github
 * Joined the Operation Spark Github Team.
 You can find your invitation to join this team by going to github.com/OperationSpark.

 ## 1) Create a GitHub repository